Department of Telecommunications

 I have a B.A. in Politics and Government, with minors in General History and Mass Communication, as well as two M.A. degrees, in Middle Eastern Studies and Creative Writing, from Ben-Gurion University.

 Comedy isn't just an academic passion of mine.
-I also recently made my first steps in the world of improv.
+I also write a monthly humorous column for the official Telecom graduate blog and occasionally do some improv.